istio/istio/doc/ARCHITECTURE.md

 ## Context

-As we move towards a world where cloud developers think in terms of microservices, rather than in terms of low level resources like VMs and firewalls, there is a need for a simplifying technology that can take care of common cross-cutting capabilities around service communication and management such as secure interconnect, service discovery & load balancing, staged rollouts, A/B testing, intelligent rate limiting, authentication, access control, monitoring, logging, etc. Having a common, open and uniform way to enable these capabilities across services, independent of the platform, makes services thinner and portable, teams more agile and focused on core business logic, enables sweeping changes through configuration, and makes it easy to monitor the entire service mesh uniformly.
-Such a mesh can help enterprises have a shared horizontal layer which can be maintained by central ops teams and make service teams and code lighter and network agnostic.
+As enterprises migrate from traditional VM infrastructures to more agile microservice-based deployments on container platforms, there is a need for a simplifying technology that can take care of common cross-cutting capabilities around service communication and management such as secure interconnect, service discovery & load balancing, staged rollouts, A/B testing, intelligent rate limiting, authentication, access control, monitoring, logging, etc.

+Broadly speaking, an _open, platform independent service mesh_ that simplifies traffic management, policy enforcement, and telemetry collection has two main benefits.
+It allows application developers to focus on the business logic and iterate quickly on new features by managing how traffic flows across their services.
+It simplifies the operators job of enforcing various policies and monitor the mesh from a central control point, independent of the evolution of the application ensuring continuous compliance with policies of the organization/business unit.

 ## High-level Architecture